 Accounts receivable consists of water fees and surcharges billed to residential and commercial/ industrial customers based on consumption.
 The Association does not charge interest on overdue accounts but does charge a late fee of 10% for late payments.
 Invoices are sent at the beginning of the month and are due on the 15th.
 Late notices are sent on all unpaid balances and water service is discontinued if the balance is not paid by the 25th of the subsequent month.
-The allowance for credit losses is estimated based on professional judgement and historical information and was \$29,097 and \$13,612 on February 28, 2023 and 2022, respectively.
+The allowance for credit losses is estimated based on professional judgement, historical information, and expectations regarding future losses and was \$29,097 on both February 29, 2024 and February 28, 2023.